msvest/disaster-message-dashboard/README.md

 # Motivation
-This project features pyhon scripts that run ETL and NLP pipelines in order to create a machine learning model that categorises message into categories for use in natural disasters.
+This project features pyhon scripts that run ETL and NLP pipelines in order to create a machine learning model that categorises message for use in natural disaster response.
 This model is then incorporated into a web app that can be used to categorise any message the user inputs.

 This project forms part of Udacity's Data Scientist nanodegree program.